 Do you really have to cover your laptop camera?

 The safe answer is YES.
 If you have inadvertently downloaded malware or been hacked your webcam can be used to spy on you.
 In an interview, Mark Zuckerberg’s iPad was observed to have tape over the camera, so that probably endorses the idea you should cover your webcam.

 What can I use to cover my laptop camera?

-You can cover your laptop’s webcam with a number of things.
-I use post-it notes over the camera but electrical tape works well, since it is less likely to fall off.
+You can cover your laptop’s webcam with several things.
+I use post-it notes over the camera, but electrical tape works well since it is less likely to fall off.
 Whatever you use make sure the tape is opaque.
 Ordinary transparent Scotch tape will not work.

 What are the two dots next to my camera on my laptop?

 The two dots next to your laptop’s camera lens are the camera LED light that shows the camera has been turned on, and the second dot is a hole for the built-in microphone.
 If you see the camera light is on but you have not opened an app that uses your laptop’s camera, this may indicate that you have been hacked.